DGUV - German statutory accident insurance

 When planning protective measures on a roof surface, the question that crops up is which type of protection should be used - and how.
 When answering this question, it is important to note that collective protection should always take precedence over individual protection (pls. refer to the Federal Act on the Implementation of Measures of Occupational Safety and Health - ArbSchG).
 Just as important are the “Principles of Prevention” (pls. refer to DGUV Regulation 1).

-The German statutory accident insurance association (DGUV) distinguishes between four different equipment classes.
+The German statutory accident insurance association (DGUV) distinguishes between three different equipment classes in connection with health and safety.

 The falling edges at the workplace and the respective accesses are secured by collective protection measures.
 A guardrail or side protection may be used in such situations.

-The falling edges at the workplace and the respective accesses are secured by traversable horizontal anchorage systems.
-A lifeline or rail safety system may be used in such situations.
+The falling edges at the workplace and the respective accesses are secured by horizontal anchorage systems.
+Traversable lifelines or rail safety systems may be used in such situations.

-Equipment class 2 allows only those specialists to access the roof area who have received special instruction.
+Equipment class B allows only those specialists to access the roof area who have received special instruction.
 Lifeline and rail safety systems allow users to work using a retention system that prevents falls.
-Equipment class 2 devices can be supplemented at exposed points by single anchorage points
+Equipment class B devices can be supplemented at exposed points by single anchorage points

 The falling edges at the workplace and the respective accesses are secured by single anchorage points.
-In such situations, the single anchorage points must be positioned at a specific distance from each other and from the falling edge in order to secure the whole roof surface.
+In such situations, the single anchorage points must be positioned at a specific distance from each other and from the falling edge in order to secure the fall danger zone.

-Equipment class 1 allows only those specialists to access the roof area who have received special instruction.
-Single anchorage points only provide a retention solution at specific points.
-If the user is working along a falling edge, he/she is not using a preventive system.
-This means that a fall is possible.
+Equipment class C allows only those specialists to access the roof area who have received special instruction.
+Single anchorage devices only provide a retention solution at specific points.
+Falls may occur when working close to the falling edge.
 Correctly used PPE limits the impact of a fall on the body, whilst the anchorage point absorbs the energy thus released.
 However, even if the PPE is used correctly, the possibility of injury cannot be totally ruled out.
-The fall victim must be rescued from his/her safety harness as quickly as possible.

-Temporary lifeline systems are assigned to equipment class 1.
-When used correctly, these increase the user’s safety despite not being part of the building structure.
+Temporary lifeline systems are assigned to equipment class C. When used correctly, these increase the user’s safety despite not being part of the building structure.